tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 New features in version 2017-06-01.5.1 include:

-- Support for detailed aggregate task counts via the new [Get Task Counts](../batchservice/get-the-task-counts-for-a-job.md) operation.
+- Support for efficient task counts via the new [Get Task Counts](../batchservice/get-the-task-counts-for-a-job.md) operation.
+By calling the Get Task Counts operation, you can get a count of active, running, and completed tasks, and of tasks that have succeeded or failed.
+For more information, see [Count tasks for a job by state (Preview)](https://docs.microsoft.com/azure/batch/batch-get-task-counts).
-- Support for specifying inbound endpoints on pool compute nodes, via a new CloudPool.PoolEndpointConfiguration property.
-This allows specific ports on the node to be addressed externally.
+- Support for specifying inbound endpoints on pool compute nodes, via the new **poolEndpointConfiguration** property.
+By setting this property, you can address specific ports on the node externally.

 ### Version 2017-05-01.5.0